 EURORDIS Photo Award 2019

-World-renowned National Geographic photojournalist Marcus Bleasdale will select a shortlist of 5 photos that will be opened to a public vote.
+World-renowned National Geographic photojournalist Marcus Bleasdale has selected a shortlist of 5 photos that are now open to a public vote (below).
+Voting will close on 12 February.

 Marcus Bleasdale is a talented documentary photographer and photojournalist who has been dedicated to advocacy and human rights for over fifteen years.
 His work on human rights and conflict during his role as a photographer for National Geographic Magazine has helped to educate and advise corporations and policy makers around the world.
 Marcus has also partnered with various international advocacy groups, including the Human Rights Watch.